Olympic medal-winning sprinter Bowie mourned after death at 32

-LOS ANGELES: Tori Bowie, a three-time Olympic medallist and 2017 100m world champion, was remembered Wednesday as a rare athletics talent and warm friend after her death at the at the age of 32.
+LOS ANGELES: Tori Bowie, a three-time Olympic medallist and 2017 100m world champion, was remembered today as a rare athletics talent and warm friend after her death at the age of 32.

 Bowie anchored the US team that won 4x100m relay gold at the 2016 Rio Olympics, where she also earned silver in the 100m and 200m bronze.